bgoonz/gists-revamp/by-extension/md/article (127).md

 [codetabs src="clickjacking-visible" height=160]

 Here we have a half-transparent `<iframe src="facebook.html">`, and in the example we can see it hovering over the button.
 A click on the button actually clicks on the iframe, but that's not visible to the user, because the iframe is transparent.

+As a result, if the visitor is authorized on Facebook ("remember me" is usually turned on), then it adds a "Like".
+On Twitter that would be a "Follow" button.

 Here's the same example, but closer to reality, with `opacity:0` for `<iframe>`: